Now that you've created a new document, let's learn the different functions inside a document.

 Write a paragraph about the importance of watering St. Augustine and Zoysia grass.
 Talk about how many inches of water each one should get and how frequently to water.

-In the sidebar, you'll see options for changing the number of words Jarvis writes when you hit Compose.
+In the sidebar, you'll see options for changing the number of words Jasper writes when you hit Compose.

 Shorter: ~20 - 25 words